Meet the Staff

 Program Director and Academic Coach

 Shanna Brodbeck is the Program Director and an Academic Coach for SKILL.
-After graduating from Auburn with a B.A. in Psychology and German and from Loyola College with an M.S. in Clinical Psychology, she began her career in higher education student services, where she has worked as an academic advisor, accommodation specialist, and a coordinator for academic policies.
+After graduating from Auburn with a B.A. in Psychology and German and from Loyola University Maryland with an M.S. in Clinical Psychology, she began her career in higher education student services, where she has worked as an academic advisor, accommodation specialist, and a coordinator for academic policies.

 Monica Cox, M.S.

 Monica Cox has a B.S in Social Science and Anthropology from Troy University as well as an M.S. in Sociology and Anthropology from Auburn University.
 Prior to working as an academic coach for SKILL, Monica enjoyed teaching as an adjunct instructor at Auburn, Troy and local Community Colleges.
 Monica continues to work as an adjunct instructor while maintaining her coaching caseload.